-(For allegations involving sexual harassment, please see the Investigation Procedure set forth in the Policy Prohibiting Sexual Harassment for executive branch employees.)
+The Department of Administrative Services is responsible for conducting investigations regarding complaints alleging violation(s) of this policy (for allegation involving sexual harassment, please see the Investigation Procedure set forth in the Policy Prohibiting Sexual Harassment for executive branch employees).
 All complaints alleging violation(s) of this policy shall be promptly investigated.
 All executive branch employees must cooperate fully with any investigation.
 Failure to cooperate with an investigation may result in discipline up to and including termination of employment.